 1. Melbourne Cricket Ground (MCG)

-Who hasn’t heard of the MCG?
-Likened to a giant cauldron and able to accommodate in excess of 100,000 people, the ‘G’ is arguably Australia’s most famous sports venue.
+Likened to a giant cauldron and able to accommodate in excess of 100,000 people, the Melbourne Cricket Ground (referred to locally as the MCG — or simply as ‘the G’) is arguably Australia’s most famous sports venue.
 Whether you’re lucky enough to have tickets to a game or you just want to bask in the ambience of the hallowed ground, the MCG is easily accessible on foot or by tram or train from Flinders Street.
 Book a guided tour and go behind the scenes.

 2. Flemington Racecourse